qlik-oss/interactive-tutorials/qlik-corectl.old/step7.md

 1. The corectl.yml file so that the connection point at the URL where our data is.
 We will use the info about the movies  from this [url](https://gist.githubusercontent.com/carlioth/b86ede12e75b5756c9f34c0d65a22bb3/raw/e733b74c7c1c5494669b36893a31de5427b7b4fc/MovieInfo.csv).

-2. Change the load script so it loads html instead of text.(We always need to change the load script when loading different files)
+2. Change the loadscript so it loads html instead of text.(We always need to change the loadscript when loading different files)

 **Exercise:** Change the corectl.yml file so it connects to the url: https://gist.githubusercontent.com/carlioth/b86ede12e75b5756c9f34c0d65a22bb3/raw/e733b74c7c1c5494669b36893a31de5427b7b4fc/MovieInfo.csv